What Is B2B Buyer Journey Mapping?

 Content touchpoints:

 Understanding which touchpoints correlate with forward movement helps you prioritize where to invest and when to reach out.
-If prospects who read three case studies convert at twice the rate of those who don't, you know what content to push.
+For example, if prospects who read three case studies convert at twice the rate of those who don't, you know what content to push.

-How to create a B2B customer journey map
+How to create a B2B buyer journey map

 Building a journey map requires data, not assumptions.
 Here's the process that actually works.